 - Resolve any Start of Turn effects: Sometimes, players will have effects that specifically trigger at the start of a turn.
 These effects are resolved before anything else on a player's turn. - Select 1 unit to activate: The player will now select 1 of their units that has not yet activated this round to activate.
-This may be either a Combat Unit or a Non-Combat Unit.
-That unit will then perform 1 action (see Actions, pg.
-15).
-This is known as a unit's activation. - Once that unit has completed its action, all players will have 1 additional opportunity to play any cards, trigger Abilities, etc. before the turn ends.
+This may be either a Combat Unit or a Non-Combat Unit.This is known as a unit's activation. - Unit performs action: The unit will then select and resolve 1 Action (see Actions, pg.
+13 and pg.
+20). - Once that unit has completed its action, all players will have 1 additional opportunity to play any cards, trigger Abilities, etc. before the turn ends.

 Once these steps have been completed, that player's turn ends and their opponent's turn begins.
 Players will continue back and forth, taking alternating turns, until all units have been activated.
 On their turn, a player must select an un-activated unit to activate.
 They cannot voluntarily pass if they still have units left to activate!
 If they do not have any units left to activate, they must pass their turn to their opponent until their opponent has activated all their remaining units.
 Only once all units have been activated does the Activation Phase end and the Clean-Up Phase begin.